-Analogously, Habermas’ extends, beyond automatic self-regulation, to cognitive competence for the evaluation of goals, attitudes and behaviour.
-This entails not only reflections about mental content and how it is processed, but the ability to metacognitively question how our goals, attitudes and behaviour affect others.
-Under heteronomous influence, practical agency can effectively compromise cognitive capacity, e.g., when people follow ideologies or become obsessed with defending group privileges.
-In such cases, they typically demonstrate limited motivational and cognitive capacity to consider the perspectives of others.
+Analogously, Habermas’ extends, beyond automatic self-regulation, to cognitive competence for the evaluation of goals, attitudes and behavior.
+This entails not only reflections about mental content and how it is processed but the ability to metacognitively question how our goals, attitudes and behavior affect others.
+Under the heteronomous influence, the practical agency can effectively compromise cognitive capacity, e.g., when people follow ideologies or become obsessed with defending group privileges.
+In such cases, they typically demonstrate a limited motivational and cognitive capacity to consider the perspectives of others.

-This conundrum recognises Hegel’s argument against Kant’s deontology; put more simply, that morality is not a faceless abstraction of universal principles, but a rich tapestry of peoples’ conflicting desires, personal goals and motives, natural interests, beliefs, shared cultural values, behavioural patterns, emotive-cognitive limitations and underlying life experiences.
+This conundrum recognizes Hegel’s argument against Kant’s deontology; put more simply, that morality is not a faceless abstraction of universal principles, but a rich tapestry of peoples’ conflicting desires, personal goals, and motives, natural interests, beliefs, shared cultural values, behavioral patterns, emotive-cognitive limitations, and underlying life experiences.

-Without being able to reflect on the constraints that are imposed by practical agency, local identity cannot constitute moral status.
-Peoples’ intentions and behaviour might be justified from their personal perspective, they may be experienced as morally right in local context, but they may not have moral worth in the light of inherent intersubjective obligations and norms.
+Without being able to reflect on the constraints that are imposed by the practical agency, local identity cannot constitute moral status.
+People’s intentions and behavior might be justified from their personal perspective, they may be experienced as morally right in local context, but they may not have moral worth in the light of inherent intersubjective obligations and norms.
 Folk beliefs about moral legitimacy usually lack justification in every context, which is addressed in the light of meta-contextual and intersubjective validity.

-This is why it makes sense to psychologically frame in-situ cognitive agency as a function of our practical agency, but defining socio-cognitive competence as the general ability to reason practical agency across contexts and integrating with the perspective of others.
+This is why it makes sense to psychologically frame in-situ cognitive agency as a function of our practical agency, but define socio-cognitive competence as the general ability to reason practical agency across contexts and integrate with the perspective of others.
 The latter empowers moral agency as the ability to take intersubjective perspectives and claims into consideration.

-Picture above: The behaviour of enraged football hooligans is governed by group aggression as an example of heteronomous regulation.
-Perceived rivals are not only socially excluded, but intentionally harmed in the absence of cognitive capacity.
+Picture above: The behavior of enraged football hooligans is governed by group aggression as an example of heteronomous regulation.
+Perceived rivals are not only socially excluded, but intentionally harmed in the absence of empathy and prosocial competence.
 Photo: AFP

 4.3 Accountable agency

 As a result of moral agency (the ability to reflectively respond to socially constructed reasons), we hold each other accountable to this extent.
-We decide whether somebody’s attitudes and behaviour is either praiseworthy or blameworthy, and we usually expect of others (as we do of ourselves) that we can justify our actions, that we know what we are doing.
-Since accountable agency is expressed by reciprocal social expectations, it has a normative character.
+We decide whether somebody’s attitudes and behavior are either praiseworthy or blameworthy, and we usually expect of others (as we do of ourselves) that we can justify our actions, and that we know what we are doing.
+Since the accountable agency is expressed by reciprocal social expectations, it has a normative character.
 Without such accountability, responsibilities cannot be defined.
-It is no small matter if people only assume or think that they are responsible, or if they also feel that they are responsible, that they demonstrate a genuine motivation to translate thought into corresponding behaviour.
+It is no small matter if people only assume or think that they are responsible, or if they also feel that they are responsible, that they demonstrate a genuine motivation to translate thought into corresponding behavior.
 We may call this ability executive moral agency.

 Psychologically, there are limitations to accountability, such as e.g., in the case of mental disorders or learning disabilities.
 An assertion to reason can only be performed in the discursive exchange with other reason-holders.
 As concluded previously, practical agency empowers and limits cognitive agency, and subsequently in-situ moral agency.
 Like in the case of cognitive competence, moral agency requires being differentiated from moral accountability.
 A person might display limited moral agency, such as in the case of drunk driving, but is still morally responsible for her actions in the light of intersubjective reason.

 On a wider scale, the major challenge of a technology-driven world is compounded by the fact that responsibilities are diluted and distributed over complex systems.
-This is why we differentiate e.g., between primary and secondary affected groups – those who are directly affected by new technologies, policies and social changes, and those who are indirectly affected.
+This is why we differentiate e.g., between primary and secondary affected groups – those who are directly affected by new technologies, policies, and social changes, and those who are indirectly affected.
 More than often, we are psychologically disconnected from the consequences of our actions.
-We may not realise that some of the products we buy depend on the exploitation of others far beyond our borders.
+We may not realize that some of the products we buy depend on the exploitation of others far beyond our borders.
 Likewise, environmental disasters do not know national borders and secondary affected groups might span across generations, such as in the Bhopal gas tragedy.
-Beyond the psychological challenge of lifeworld-complexity, Bandura (2007) has exemplified ‘selective moral disengagement’ as a major topic in social psychology.
-Moral disengagement in the case of ecological sustainability is for Bandura defined by “reducing accountability by displacement and diffusion of responsibility; ignoring, minimising, and disputing harmful effects; and dehumanising and blaming the victims and derogating the messengers of ecologically bad news” (Bandura, pg.8).
+Beyond the psychological challenge of lifeworld complexity, Bandura (2007) has exemplified ‘selective moral disengagement’ as a major topic in social psychology.
+Moral disengagement in the case of ecological sustainability is for Bandura defined as “reducing accountability by displacement and diffusion of responsibility; ignoring, minimizing, and disputing harmful effects; and dehumanizing and blaming the victims and derogating the messengers of ecologically bad news” (Bandura, pg.8).
 Bandura (2016) illustrates mechanisms of moral disengagement in complex societies in case studies involving the entertainment industry, the gun lobby, the corporate world as well as the social psychology of terrorism and counter-terrorism.